 I’d say she is the Master in name only, but even then she’s not.

 Yet poor old Jared Leto and Benedict Cumberbatch get raked over hot coals for simply not being as charismatic as Ricardo Montablan, Mark Hamill, Heath Ledger, Jack Nicholson, and Cesar Romero?
 Meanwhile some Doctor Who fans actually praise Steven Moffat for properly capturing the Masters character, and the writer himself was even able to single out Missy as one of his greatest triumphs?

-The reason for that is again because a lot of Doctor Who fans are self loathers.
-All they care about is that the show is popular.
+The reason for that is again because all a lot of Doctor Who fans care about is that the show is popular.
 Back in 2014, before the backlash against identity politics really began, a lot of fans felt that was what the kids were into, so they went along with it.
 (The makers of New Who are still under that delusion, hence why the show is crashing and burning.)

 The Fitzroy Crowd are the ultimate self loathing fanboys.
 They were all embarassed to admit they liked Doctor Who to their snobby friends in the industry.
 (Moffat more or less admits in the quote I posted above.)